numanair/deej/Docs/reassign MIDI via serial.md

 ```bat
 <0,0,0,0,0:127,127,127,127,127>
 ```
 Each output can also be reversed by swapping the minimum and maximum values.
+To check the current settings, send `c` while in Limits Assignment Mode.